Ruvah/Overlord-Editor/README.md

 Current goal: Currently I aim to add the many features I wanted to see in the editor when I choose this topic for my graduation work.
 These include but are not limited to: Adding a Lua as scripting language, gizmo's, building projects to a working exe.

-Priority updates: First of all it is essential that now there is no deadline that all prototyped systems and features are converted to a higher quality version.
+Priority updates: First of all it is essential that now there is no deadline that all prototyped systems and features are converted to a higher quality code.

 You can watch its current functionality on my youtube video: https://youtu.be/nWt86U60ea8